weiyudaixing/obsidian-tasks/docs/Advanced/Styling.md

 ![Example of tasks-plugin-color-due-today-and-overdue.css snippet](../../images/tasks-plugin-color-due-today-and-overdue-snippet.png)

-Note that we only include the status type in the selector, to avoid highlighting dates in tasks with DONE, CANCELLED and NON_TASK status types.
+Note that we only include the status stage in the selector, to avoid highlighting dates in tasks with DONE, CANCELLED and NON_TASK status stages.

 ### Highlight for a Specific Tag